BlueHorn07/developer-salary-prediction/README.md

 We use 2018-2020 StackOverflow Annual Developer Survey data.
 We've applied IQR method to handle outliers and analyzed the most frequent answer in the dataset.

-We divide the dataset into train and test set as 7:3 ratio.
+In our dataset, there are 62,741 number of samples, and we divide the dataset into train and test set as 7:3 ratio.

 ## [Models](#models)